garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/A world of heuristics.md

 - Can be devised for more specific domains
 	- For physical format
 		- #compsci345example - web pages
+		- Domain specific concepts like good background graphics
+		- 'Housekeeping' like correct spelling & grammar
+		- May want to evaluate the search function
+	- For task domain
+		- #compsci345example - in health...
+		-